 Entrepreneurship among students is on the rise and more and more ambitious student entrepreneurs are discovering that successfully combining their studies and running a business can be challenging.
 Student entrepreneurs either spend less time on their startup or study resulting in dropouts or bankruptcy.
 One person who is willing to take on this challenge is Rachel Zhang, Master student Financial Economics at Erasmus School of Economics, who will be supported by the Erasmus’ Talented Student Entrepreneurs Programme.

-Beyond providing a home for entrepreneurs on our Campus and through our startup programme and other training of networking activities, we launched the Talented Student Entrepreneur Programme (TSEP) to support high-potential student entrepreneurs from Erasmus University Rotterdam.
+On top of providing a home for entrepreneurs on our Campus and support through our startup programmes and other training of networking activities, we offer the Talented Student Entrepreneur Programme (TSEP) to support high-potential student entrepreneurs from Erasmus University Rotterdam.
 As the first university where you can combine your studies with your own company, we’ve supported high-potential student entrepreneurs in running their businesses successfully due to their study and not despite of their study to prevent drop-outs.
 Martin Luxemburg, director of Erasmus Centre for Entrepreneurship: ‘With TSEP, students are provided with the infrastructure that supports them in combining their startup and studies.
 This way students with entrepreneurial passion will no longer have to face the tough choice of pursuing their studies or pursuing their entrepreneurial dreams.’

 Similar to support programmes for students who are competitive athletes, the Talented Student Entrepreneur Programme assist high-potential student entrepreneurs from Erasmus University in combining their studies with running their businesses.
 The programme provides student entrepreneurs with a personal study advisor, support in achieving their educational objectives, membership to the ECE community, pre-eminence in the selection procedures for our startup programmes and of course: access to the TSEP network.